CalilDrissi/dev-reports/CSS Project DiY notes.md

 -----
-advice for my next landing page project.
+advice for my next project.